rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 Occasionally, bad actors attempt to destroy your cloud assets, such as files, websites, databases, and so on.
 This might be a foreign attacker who stole cloud account authentication info, or it might be a disgruntled employee with access to company assets or any similar bad actor.
-Attacks likethis might cripple or kill a company, and the ability to recover backups makes the difference between whether the company survives the attack or not.
+Attacks like this might cripple or kill a company, and the ability to recover backups makes the difference between whether the company survives the attack or not.

-**NOTE:** It should go without saying that you are responsible for protecting the credentials that allow access to your cloud assets.
+**Note:** It should go without saying that you are responsible for protecting the credentials that allow access to your cloud assets.
 This article outlines how to recover if your credentials were compromised.